beetbox/beets/docs/reference/config.rst

 See :ref:`aunique` for more details.

 .. _config-sunique:

 sunique
 ~~~~~~~

-These options are used to generate a string that is guaranteed to be unique
-among all singletons in the library who share the same set of keys.
+Like :ref:`config-aunique` above for albums, these options control the
+generation of a unique string to disambiguate *singletons* that share similar
+metadata.

 The defaults look like this::